 Just as with a secured loan, when you take out an unsecured loan you’ll agree to certain terms for repayment, including an interest rate and how long you’ll have to pay back the debt.

-The vast majority of financial products, including secured loans, can be used to build or repair your credit rating.
+Secured loans can be a better option for those with bad credit.
+Typically, you are more likely to be approved for a secured loan than an unsecured as some lenders may see you as a higher risk if you have bad credit.
+Although, loans can actually help you improve your credit score.
 It’s simply a case of ensuring you fulfil your responsibilities, make every payment on time and perhaps even overpay where possible.
 However, there may be more effective and sensible ways to improve your credit score than to take on additional debt.

 In a worst-case scenario, missing repayments on your secured loan could lead to the repossession of your home.
 However, it is possible to speak to your lender if you feel that you might not be able to make repayments.
 As some will be willing to re-negotiate your situation and give you another chance.

 Secured Loans UK